Table of Contents

 1. Kershaw Funxion – Rescue knife with glass breaker

-2. Spyderco Assist – Spyderco Rescue knife
+2. Spyderco Assist – Spyderco Rescue Knife

 There is no denying that they are great at their job and that they make some strange knives.
 The Assist is the same as every other one.

-Whether you are talking about the retractable carbide tip, survival whistle, or wavy blade, the handle is jam packed with features.
+Whether you are talking about the retractable carbide tip, survival whistle, or wavy blade, the handle is jam-packed with features.

 3. KA-BAR BK3 Becker Tac Tool

 Rescue knives do not have to be in a folder.
-Few fixed-blade rescue knives are as tough as the KA-BAR BK3 Becker Tac tool.
+Few fixed-blade rescue knives are as rigid as the KA-BAR BK3 Becker Tac tool.
 The knife you can use to save someone from a burning building is a real beast.

 The 7-inch blade is made from Cro-Van steel and can be used.
 The handle is as durable as the blade.
 It’s good enough for a SWAT team if it’s good.